agaoglu/ra-couchdb/README.md

 Getting to the login screen hardly means anything w/o data.
 In order to load some sample results into the db, you can supply your dbname to the script `load.py` as

     python load.py ra

+After that you can use any number divisable by 3 between 1M and 10M as login and pass.